savirsuda/savirsuda.github.io/_posts/2021-2-26-IDOR-to-view-personal-email-addresses-of-more-than-50k-users.md

 **Description**

-One day, I was doing Recon using my custom bash script and I had found an Interesting domain.
-The domain was called `subdomain.example.com`.
+One day, I was doing Recon using my custom bash script and I had found an interesting subdomain.
+The subdomain was called `subdomain.example.com`.
+I started crawling the domain to find all of its [URLS](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL) using an awesome tool made by [@TomNomNom](https://twitter.com/tomnomnom)

 ![_config.yml]({{ site.baseurl }}/images/idor-img.PNG)